Georgia Teeth Whitening - Background

 It may not be surprising that a dental board made up of practicing dentists would pass a regulation that insulates dentists from competition.
 But the eight dentists on the Georgia Dental Board should not have the power to outlaw their own competition—it’s not just bad policy, it’s unconstitutional.
 Indeed, the right to start a business and earn an honest living is one of the most important rights protected by our Constitution.

-The Dental Board’s order and the application of the Dental Practice Act to teeth-whitening entrepreneurs like Trisha is unconstitutional because it draws an irrational distinction between teeth-whitening services performed at a salon, spa or shopping mall and teeth-whitening performed at home.
-The products that Trisha sold and used are the same products that people use every day at home, and any customer can buy them legally in stores or online.
+The Dental Board’s order and the application of the Dental Practice Act to teeth-whitening entrepreneurs like Christina is unconstitutional because it draws an irrational distinction between teeth-whitening services performed at a salon, spa or shopping mall and teeth-whitening services performed at home.
+The products that Christina sold and used are the same products that people use every day at home, and any customer can buy them legally in stores or online.
 In both cases it is the customers who apply the product to their own teeth; the only difference is the setting in which the teeth-whitening product is applied.
-Yet the Dental Board treats teeth-whitening at a medi-spa or salon as the unlicensed practice of dentistry—a felony—while home whitening is properly and completely unregulated.
+Yet the Dental Board treats teeth-whitening at a salon or retail location as the unlicensed practice of dentistry—a felony—while home whitening is properly and completely unregulated.

-The only interest advanced by the Dental Board’s order is to insulate licensed dentists from honest competition.
+The only interest advanced by the Dental Board’s order is the insulation of licensed dentists from honest competition.
 But that is not a legitimate use of government power.
-That’s why Trisha has joined the Institute for Justice to fight back.
-Her case, Eck v.
-Battle, filed on April 2, 2014, seeks to vindicate not just her right to earn an honest living, but the right of all Georgians to pursue their the occupation of their choice without unnecessary government interference.
+That’s why Christina has joined the Institute for Justice to fight back.
+Her case, Collins v.
+Battle, filed on December 1, 2014, seeks to vindicate not just her right to earn an honest living, but the right of all Georgians to pursue the occupation of their choice without unnecessary government interference.

 The Institute for Justice: 20 Years of Protecting Economic Liberty